Agoric/documentation/main/guides/js-programming/notifiers.md

     signalling that the monitored object hit an error condition.

 The `notifier` has an additional method that the `subscription` does not:
-- `getUpdateSince(previousUpdateCount)`: Returns a promise for `{ value, updateCount }`.
+- `getUpdateSince(previousUpdateCount)`
-  - Returns a promise for the next published value, using an optional `previousUpdateCount` to communicate the last obtained value.
+  - Returns a promise for the next published value as a `{ value, updateCount }` record, using an optional `previousUpdateCount` to communicate the last obtained value.
-    `value` represents the state, and the format is up to the publisher.
+    `value` is the new value from the publisher.
-    `updateCount` can be provided back to `getUpdateSince` for requesting notification the _next_ time there's a state change.
+    `updateCount` is a piece of data for use with `getUpdateSince` to request notification the _next_ time there's a new value.
-    If the state becomes final (e.g. a seat exits), `updateCount` will be undefined.
-If there's an error, the promise for the record is rejected and there isn't a next state.
+    If the state becomes final (e.g. when a Zoe seat exits), `updateCount` will be undefined.
+If there's an error, the promise for the record is rejected and no further values can exist.
-  - If you call `getUpdateSince` with no `previousUpdateCount`, or any `previousUpdateCount` other than the most recent one, the notifier immediately returns a promise for a record with the current state.
-If you call with the most-recently generated `updateCount`, the notifier returns a promise for the next record, which is resolved on the next state change.
-If you haven't called `getUpdateSince()` before, you won't have a previous `updateCount` to use.
+  - If `getUpdateSince` is called without `previousUpdateCount`, or with any `previousUpdateCount` other than the most recent one, it returns a promise already resolved to the current state.
+    If called with the most recent `updateCount`, it returns a promise for the next record, which is resolved on the next state change.

 ## Notifiers and Subscriptions in Zoe